 The GMI Subcommittee work demonstrates that AD projects are successfully implemented and also vary in construction, implementation, and use around the world.
 Without a doubt, each AD project provides numerous benefits to communities and businesses.
 Advancements in technology, implementation, understanding, and by-products have made AD projects more feasible in varied locations.
-While the return on sales may not be high enough for all farmers, support from financial incentives and partnerships make these projects viable.
+While the economic feasibility based on return on investment varies by location, support from financial incentives and partnerships can make these projects viable.
 Government incentives (e.g., federal, state, local) will continue to increase the number and success of these projects in the future.
-Additionally, advanced work completed by such projects like the Fair Oaks Farm in Indiana, where biogas is converted to vehicle fuel, will help improve opportunities, stimulate new interest in research and application, and bridge existing gaps.
+Additionally, advanced work completed by such projects as the Fair Oaks Farm in Indiana, where biogas is converted to vehicle fuel, will help improve opportunities, stimulate new interest in research and application, and bridge existing gaps.
 Finally, as trends such as co-digestion grow, the value added by digestate products (e.g., liquid products for organic fertilizer; solid products for compost or animal bedding) further improves the return on investment by decreasing farm operational costs.
 The continued investment in these projects, and spreading the word about the benefits achieved around the world, will improve the ability to implement AD projects in years to come.